macaw-cad/sxa-umbrella/readme.md

 Exclude the `scripts` and `styles` folders from your themes.
 The first version of SXA Umbrella tried to exclude these folders with a wildcard pattern, but this also excluded these folders from the `src` folder in themes.
 This broke legacy themes, where all theme SASS code is copied to the `src/theme` folder including a `styles` folder which was erroneously excluded.
 Specify the complete folder paths in your `.gitignore` file.
 A good Visual Studio Code extension to help you with this is [gitignore](https://marketplace.visualstudio.com/items?itemName=michelemelluso.gitignore).
 With this package installed you can right-click on the folders to exclude and add it to the `.gitignore` file.

 # Frequently asked questions

+### I have an existing, heavily modified theme - can I use SXA Umbrella?

+Absolutely!
+As an example of a project where this is the case I created the project [ SXA.Styleguide.Frontend.SXAUmbrella](https://github.com/macaw-interactive/SXA.Styleguide.Frontend.SXAUmbrella/blob/master/README.md), a rewrite of the front-end of the great [SXA Styleguide](https://www.markvanaalst.com/blog/sxa-styleguide/introducing-the-sxa-styleguide/) project by [Mark van Aalst](https://www.markvanaalst.com/).
+The repository contains a folder [legacy](https://github.com/macaw-interactive/SXA.Styleguide.Frontend.SXAUmbrella/tree/master/legacy) with the tooling to convert the SASS of a 'legacy' theme into a theme with the SASS code fixed for consumption by Webpack.

+1. create a folder `legacy` in your project
+2. copy you legacy theme SASS into the folder `theme/sass`
+3. create the theme folder at the correct location in the `Media Library` folder
+4. configure this folder in the variable `destinationTheme` in the file `package.json`
+5. execute `npm install` in the `legacy` folder
+6. execute `npm run fix` in the legacy folder
+7. create the files [index.ts](https://github.com/macaw-interactive/SXA.Styleguide.Frontend.SXAUmbrella/blob/master/Media%20Library/Themes/Sitecore/Styleguide/Styleguide/src/index.ts) and [index.scss](https://github.com/macaw-interactive/SXA.Styleguide.Frontend.SXAUmbrella/blob/master/Media%20Library/Themes/Sitecore/Styleguide/Styleguide/src/index.scss) as suitable for your specific theme

 ### Why is the `config/config.json` file a JSON file and not JavaScript?